Rulesmash/Zoil/README.md

 # How it works
-It primarly focuses on distrubuting articles made by farmers or surveys regarding them sourced into text Users can upload articles of their own and it would go through a guideline check and would be upoaded along with other guides , encouraging new practices in agriculture
+It primarly focuses on distrubuting articles made by farmers or surveys regarding them sourced into text Users can upload articles of their own and it would go through a guideline check and would be uploaded along with other guides , encouraging new practices in agriculture

 # Features to implement later on
 A article read out feature for audiobook styled learning